algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

     unsigned i = rank32(x, &tree[k]);

-    // we can start computing this check ahead of insertion bool filled  = (tree[k + B - 2] != INT_MAX);
+    // we can start computing the is-full check before insertion completes bool filled  = (tree[k + B - 2] != INT_MAX);

     insert(tree + k, i, _x);

     if (filled) {
-        // create a new leaf node
-        move(tree + k, tree + n_tree);
+        // the node needs to be split, so we create a new leaf node move(tree + k, tree + n_tree);

         int v = tree[k + B / 2 - 1]; // new key to be inserted